-In this article, we take a close look at how RA affects the ankles, including the symptoms, and how people can relieve pain and swelling.
+In this article, we look closely at how RA affects the ankles, including the symptoms and ways to relieve pain and swelling.

-Symptoms of RA tend to come and go in cycles called flares that may last a few days or several weeks.
+Symptoms of RA tend to come and go in cycles called flares, which may last a few days or several weeks.
 Without treatment, they may last months.
-People may notice their symptoms are worse in the morning or at night.
+People may notice that their symptoms are worse in the morning or at night.

-The ankle joint connects the bones of the leg to the foot.
+The ankle joint connects the leg bones to the foot.
 It is made up of two smaller joints that act as a hinge to move the foot.
-Movements, such as walking, rely on properly functioning ankle joints.
+Movements such as walking rely on properly functioning ankle joints.

 The bones in the ankle joint contain cartilage that protects them from rubbing against each other.
-RA causes this to break down over time, increasing the friction between the bones.
+RA causes this cartilage to break down over time, increasing the friction between the bones and exposing nerve endings.

-This friction between bones can produce inflammation around the ankle joint.
-The surrounding tissues that support the ankle may also be damaged, causing them to become weak and unstable and unable to support the joint fully.
+This friction between bones can produce extra inflammation around the ankle joint.
+It can also damage the surrounding tissues that support the ankle, causing them to become weak and unstable and reducing their ability to support the joint.

 In many cases, people with RA in the ankles also have other symptoms in their feet.
 Commonly affected areas are:

-- the heel of the foot, particularly the Achilles tendon when nodules appear (often harmless lumps that people with RA develop under the skin)
+- the heel — particularly the Achilles tendon, when nodules appear (often harmless lumps that people with RA develop under the skin)

 - the toes

-The main symptom of RA in the ankle joint is inflammation, making the joint swollen, painful, and stiff.
-This can restrict the joint’s mobility, and impair a person’s ability to walk and stand.
+The main symptom of RA in the ankle joint is inflammation, which leads to swelling, pain, and stiffness in the joint.
+This can restrict the joint’s mobility and impair a person’s ability to walk and stand.

 In the early stages, symptoms may be mild and infrequent.
 For example, people may begin to feel discomfort when walking up a hill, as this places the ankle joints under extra pressure.